renebarto/baremetal/doc/tutorials/00-raspberry-pi.md

 ## Raspberry Pi peripherals {#TUTORIAL_00_RASPBERRY_PI_RASPBERRY_PI_PERIPHERALS}

-The peripherals mentioned in the previous section will be descibed in a bit more detail.
+The peripherals mentioned in the previous section will be described in a bit more detail.

 ### Video {#TUTORIAL_00_RASPBERRY_PI_RASPBERRY_PI_PERIPHERALS_VIDEO}

 Raspberry Pi 3 has a single HDMI output capable of Full HD, Raspberry Pi 4 has a dual output capable of 4K@30 fps.
 Raspberry Pi 5 is able to support up to 4K@60 fps on both outputs.
 Next to video the HDMI ports also support audio output for 2 channels.
 Video is output by the GPU or VPU, also named VideoCore or VC.
-Raspberry Pi3 has a VideoCore IV built in, Raspberry Pi 4 has VideoCore VI and Raspberry Pi 5 has VideoCore VII.
+Raspberry Pi 3 has a VideoCore IV built in, Raspberry Pi 4 has VideoCore VI and Raspberry Pi 5 has VideoCore VII.
 Not much is known about these circuits inside the BCM chips, as the are proprietary.
 The different models show support for video encoding and decoding.
-Raspberry Pi 3 did not have hardware support for decoding H.264 (1080p60 decoding and 1080p30 encoding) or H.265 (4Kp60 decoding), however Raspberry Pi 4 has builtin support for both, and even (though not at full rate) encoding of these streams.
+Raspberry Pi 3 did not have hardware support for decoding H.264 (1080p60 decoding and 1080p30 encoding) or H.265 (4Kp60 decoding), however Raspberry Pi 4 has built-in support for both, and even (though not at full rate) encoding of these streams.
-For Raspberry Pi 5, it was decided to drop hardware accelleration of video encoding.
+For Raspberry Pi 5, it was decided to drop hardware acceleration of video encoding.

 ### Audio {#TUTORIAL_00_RASPBERRY_PI_RASPBERRY_PI_PERIPHERALS_AUDIO}